axelfast/mongo/README.third_party.md

 ## Dynamically Linked Libraries

-Sometimes MongoDB needs to load libraries provided and managed by the runtime environment.
-These libraries are not vendored into the MongoDB source directory, and are not compiled into release artifacts.
+Sometimes MongerDB needs to load libraries provided and managed by the runtime environment.
+These libraries are not vendored into the MongerDB source directory, and are not compiled into release artifacts.
 Because they are provided by the runtime environment, the precise versions of these libraries cannot be known in advance.
 Further, these libraries may